Last updated: 18 Nov 2022

 The forum technology is exactly the same which gets me thinking again: ARE THESE 2 GUYS BEHIND THE SAME COMPANY???

 Joking aside, the community is strong, vibrant and growing in both services.

-Profit Accumulator has been around for longer and the number of posts reflects that.
+Outplayed has been around for longer and the number of posts reflects that.
 The forum is an amazing resource to have.
 Every single offer gets its own thread on the forum.